 Directors: Older and Wiser, or Too Old to Govern?

-An unintended consequence of recent board governance reforms in the U.S. is that firms increasingly tap into the pool of older director candidates, causing their boards to become substantially older.
-We investigate the board aging phenomenon and its implications for corporate governance.
-We find evidence of both monitoring deficiencies and advisory benefits associated with older independent directors.
-Specifically, older directors weaken board oversight in acquisition decisions, payout policies, CEO turnover, executive compensation, and financial reporting.
+An unintended consequence of recent governance reforms in the U.S. is firms’ greater reliance on older director candidates, resulting in noticeable board aging.
+We investigate this phenomenon and its implications for corporate governance.
+We document that older independent directors exhibit poor board meeting attendance, are less likely to serve on or chair key board committees, and receive less shareholder support in annual elections.
+We find that their presence is associated with weaker board oversight in acquisition decisions, CEO turnover, executive compensation, and financial reporting.
 However, they provide valuable advisory services when they have specialized experience and when managers have a greater need for board advice.

 Keywords: boardroom aging, older directors, board monitoring, board advising, agency problems